morrownr/USB-WiFi/README.md

 Note: I will not list any products made by TP-Link and D-Link.
 Both companies regularly change chipsets while keeping the same model number on their products.
 This makes it very difficult for Linux users to buy a product with a specific chipset with any degree of certainty.
 Their Linux support is very poor as their product support sites generally only contain very old Linux drivers that won't work with modern distros... if they post any drivers at all.
 We know that Linux cannot be properly supported like that.
 This is sad because both companies have made a lot of money from Linux by using it inside many of their products, yet they do not return the support.
 My recommendation is to avoid TP-Link and D-Link products.

 Note: Adapters made by two companies need to be highlighted.
 Every single USB adapter that Panda makes is supported by Linux in-kernel drivers.
-The quality and reliability of most [Panda](http://www.pandawireless.com/) and [Alfa](https://www.alfa.com.tw/) adapters is good... really good.
+The quality and reliability of most [Panda](http://www.pandawireless.com/) and almost all [Alfa](https://www.alfa.com.tw/) adapters is good... really good.
 Not all Alfa adapters use in-kernel drivers.
 Most of the Alfa adapters that do use in-kernel drivers are listed below.
 Products by both companies are widely available.

 WPA-3 SAE support: I completed testing of selected adapters today (2120-04-27).
 I tested adapters ranging from N150 to AC1200.
 Chipsets tested include mt7612u, mt7610u and rt2870.
 The client system was running Ubuntu 21.04.
 The access point was a Raspberry Pi 4b running the current version of the RasPiOS and hostapd.
 The RasPi internal wifi capability was turned off and I used two usb WiFi adapters.
 One based on the mt7612u chipset for 5 GHZ and one based on the rt2870 chipset for the 2 Ghz support.
 All tests showed good results with WPA-3 SAE and WPA-3 Transition mode.
 It appears that the in-kernel Mediatek/Ralink drivers support WPA-3 all the way back to the old days when N150 was king.
 While this is encouraging, it could be some time before WPA3 is something we view as trouble free.